 - Next, go to the Home tab.

-- From the Font section, select the font size as 22.
+- From the Font section, select the font size of 22.
 We can see that the font size of the cell has changed.

 - Then put the cursor to the bottom edge of the row border of the selected cell.